Updated May 25, 2023

 How Feedback as a Second Principle and Practice Works?

-- Production Logs: Logs are saviors or rescue to escape the errors of the everyday.
+- Production Logs: Logs are saviors or rescues to escape everyday errors.

-- Automated Testing: Manual testing sometimes does not result in much in what we expect at the End phase.
+- Automated Testing: Manual testing sometimes does not produce much of what we expect at the End phase.

 - Dashboards: Dashboards such as JIRA and KANBAN for entire project management or to keep track of each team developer’s development work.